Ph.D. (Geography), University of Guelph

 Teaching Fellow, Quest University Canada

 I am passionate about many things: the environment, teaching, and community engagement are three of those passions that I have been lucky enough to merge into my current academic career.
-My background is in biological science/ecology and biophysical geography, and my doctoral work is framed in the fields of rural geography and social vulnerability.
+My background is in biological science/ecology and biophysical geography, and my doctoral work is framed in the fields of rural geography, social vulnerability, and climate change adaptation.
 I grew up in a rural area in the Eastern Townships of Quebec, where I came to understand the value that both natural and social capital can offer a community; certainly this is what inspired my eventual research focus on the adaptability of social-ecological systems.
 My interdisciplinary research informs my teaching practice, and the two together encapsulate my academic philosophy: to be an engaged (and engaging) learner and teacher with a responsibility to encourage a positive impact on society.